stemnic/speedcrunch/doc/src/userguide/interface.rst

 * :menuselection:`Hexadecimal`
     Display all results as hexadecimal numbers, i.e. in base-16.
 * :menuselection:`Sexagecimal`
-    Display dimensionless and time results as sexagecimal numbers, i.e. with minutes and seconds.
+    Display dimensionless and time results as :ref:`sexagecimal values <sexagecimal_values>`, i.e. with minutes and seconds.
 All other results are displayed in fixed decimal form.

 In addition to the main result format, some further options are available to customize the result output: